This training is currently unavailable. If you would like to be added to our list of interest, please email email@example.com

 SENCo and Inclusion Co-ordinators new to their jobs.
 Maintained nursery units and nursery schools may also access this training.

 To understand the roles and responsibilities of a SENCo or Inclusion Co-ordinator for early years in a PVI or maintained setting.

 To develop confidence in your role as SENCo.

-This course is for SENCo / Inclusion co-ordinators new to post in early years settings including maintained nursery units and nursery schools.
-It aims to enable SENCo / Inclusion co-ordinator to understand their roles and responsibilities and the statutory duties of the SENCo / Inclusion co-ordinator in an early years setting.
+This course is for SENCo or Inclusion co-ordinators new to post in early years settings including maintained nursery units and nursery schools.
+It aims to enable SENCo or Inclusion co-ordinator to understand their roles and responsibilities and the statutory duties of the SENCo or Inclusion co-ordinator in an early years setting.
 It is an expectation that practitioners attend all sessions and will receive a certificate of attendance at the end.

 This course is pitched at a level three qualification due to the previous knowledge, skills and understanding that participants will need.